Skip to main content

 What is TPO roofing?

 TPO (thermoplastic polyolefin) is a single-ply commercial roofing membrane, usually white, built in three layers: a UV-resistant top layer, a polyester-mesh reinforcement, and a flexible base.
 Sheets are joined with heat-welded seams that fuse into a continuous, watertight bond rather than relying on adhesive or tape.
-It is the most widely specified flat-roof membrane on new commercial construction and reroof projects across Colorado.
+It is the most widely specified flat-roof membrane on new commercial construction and reroof projects across Colorado and the Nebraska Panhandle.

 What TPO thickness should I choose for a Colorado roof?